 For now, let’s take a look at the best shoes that Nike has released since their inception, whether to help you buy the right pair, or simply as an educational exercise.
 Bear in mind that this list is in no particular order.

-Today, you can find the Air Force 1 in a variety of colorways and materials, from Nike’s Flyknit technology, to Foamposite to Liquid Metal and much more.
-The newest iteration is the Utility, which features techwear-inspired details such as the Velcro strap where the laces would usually be, as well as a striking gray and neon green colorway.
+Today, you can find the Air Force 1 in a variety of colourways and materials, from Nike’s Flyknit technology to Foamposite to Liquid Metal and much more.
+The newest iteration is the Utility, which features techwear-inspired details such as the Velcro strap where the laces would usually be, as well as a striking grey and neon green colourway.

-Despite it being around since the 80’s, the Nike AF1 is still a versatile and attractive sneaker that can be styled in a variety of ways.
+Despite it being around since the ’80s, the Nike AF1 is still a versatile and attractive sneaker that can be styled in a variety of ways.
+You can go for custom Air Forces for a more personal touch.
 It’s safe to say that there will still be some time before the AF1 goes out of trend, so it’s a reliable and affordable purchase if you’re looking to add some classic Nike flair to your wardrobe.